whitewolf101/Onn.-4k-2023-Streaming-Box-Rooting-and-Remote-Button-Remapping/README.md

 - Move the `onntvremap` folder to `/data/adb/modules/` directory as root user
 - Reboot the device

 Once the device comes back online.
-No button mapping will be present for the buttons like `YouTube`, `Netflix`, `Disney+`, `HBOMAX`.
+No button mapping will be present for the buttons like `YouTube`, `Netflix`, `Disney+`, `Paramount+`.
 Install [Button Mapper](https://play.google.com/store/apps/details?id=flar2.homebutton&hl=en_US&gl=US) application from the Play Store, grant superuser access to `Button Mapper` and remap the buttons on the remote as per your liking.

 - Open Buttonmapper
 - Select the hambuger menu in the top right